 The Summer of Love: High School DxD’s Rias Gremory: The Effort of Doing Something, instead of Nothing

-Why do you think harem anime has such a negative reputation (in some circles -- I quite like them, if they meet certain conditions!)?
-One reason might be that the female characters too often fall for an idiot -- for all the wrong reasons.
+Why do you think that harem anime has such a negative reputation (in some circles — I quite like them, if they meet certain conditions!)?
+One reason might be that the female characters too often fall for an idiot — for all the wrong reasons.
 Or even worse, for no reasons at all!
-Honestly, if a harem series does that, I'm likely to drop it.
+Honestly, if a harem series does that, I’m likely to drop it.
 The show has to cover the basics, at least, and that includes good characterization.
-This post by Dewbond from Shallow Dives in Anime offers an insightful take on how High School DxD does more than just cover the basics.
-The main female lead, Rias Gremory, is like a talisman against bad harems -- and you should really read this article to see why!
+This post by Dewbond from Shallow Dives in Anime offers an insightful take on that concept, based on High School DxD.
+The main female lead, Rias Gremory, is like a talisman against bad harems — and you should really read this article to see why!

 Keeping in the theme of realistic and interesting characters, did you see the first episode of O Maidens in Your Savage Season?
-It's been a long time I was in high school (and no, there were no dinosaurs around, contrary to popular belief -- but I do remember a comet...), but the characters struck me as almost uncomfortably realistic!
+It’s been a long time I was in high school (and no, there were no dinosaurs around, contrary to popular theory — but I dimly remember a comet…), but the characters struck me a almost uncomfortably realistic!
 At least, among the young women I was friends with.
-I can't be sure, though, because, well, I'm a guy, and my perspective was decidedly different.
-This post by Jessi Silver from Season 1 Episode 1 confirms that a) I wasn't insane thinking the characters were authentic and b) that I didn't catch half of what made this episode so interesting!
-I mean, with observations like the "episode is cringe-worthy in the way that only complete familiarity can be," you know you're in for an insightful read!
+I can’t be sure, though, well, I’m a guy, and my perspective was decidedly different.
+This post by Jessi Silver from Season 1 Episode 1 confirms that a) I wasn’t insane thinking the characters were authentic and b) that I didn’t catch half of what made this episode so interesting!
+I mean, with observations like “episode is cringe-worthy in the way that only complete familiarity can be,” you know you’re in for an insightful read!

 Yet another post about great characters!
-And I couldn't be happier.
+And I couldn’t be happier.
 You ever decide to skip a show, and then a month or so in, read so many glowing reviews that you wonder if you made a mistake?
 That happened with me and Rascal Does Not Dream of Bunny Girl Senpai.
-It was short-sighted of me, but I just couldn't figure out how to take a show seriously when it had a beautiful young woman walking around a library in a bunny suit!
-Well, that was a failure of my imagination, and I honestly felt a little less disappointed in myself.
-Then I read this post by neverarguewithafish from the site Never Argue with a Fish.
-Turns out I wasn't the only one misjudged the bunny outfit!
+It was short-sighted of me, but I just couldn’t figure out how to take a show with a beautiful young woman walking around in a bunny suit seriously!
+Well, that was a failure of my imagination, and I honestly felt a little less disappointed in myself when I read this post by neverarguewithafish from the site Never Argue with a Fish.
+Why?
+Because I wasn’t the only one misjudged the bunny outfit!
 This post goes on to talk about why the series was so darned interesting.
-Well worth the read if you've seen the series or not!
+Well worth the read if you’ve seen the series or not!

 There was a lot of good anime in the Spring 2019 season, but the title that most surprised me was Midnight occult civil servants (it was part of my Best in Show reviews).
-There were a number of reasons it surprised me, not the least of which was that I hadn't heard anything about it before the season started, and it delivered some compelling characters and stories.
-You could easily say I was a fan!
-But you don't have to be completely positive to be a fan, as Karandi from 100 Word Anime proves in this article.
-Want to know the show's strengths?
+There were a number of reasons it surprised me, not the least of which was that I hadn’t heard anything about it before the season started.
+You could easily say I was a fan of the series!
+But you don’t have to be completely positive to be a fan, as Karandi from 100 Word Anime proves in this article!
+Want to know the show’s strengths?
 Weaknesses?
-Then this article's for you.
+Then this article’s for you.